Scopolamine: Use in crime

-Between 1998 and 2004, 13% of emergency-room admissions for "poisoning with criminal intentions" in a clinic of Bogotá, Colombia, have been attributed to scopolamine, and 44% to benzodiazepines.
+Between 1998 and 2004, 13% of emergency-room admissions for "poisoning with criminal intentions" in a clinic of Bogotá have been attributed to scopolamine, and 44% to benzodiazepines.
 Most commonly, the person has been poisoned by a robber who gave the victim a scopolamine-laced beverage, in the hope that the victim would become unconscious or unable to effectively resist the robbery.

 Beside robberies, it is also allegedly involved in express kidnappings and sexual assault.
-The Hospital Clínic in Barcelona introduced a protocol in 2008 to help medical workers identify cases, while Madrid hospitals adopted a similar working document in February 2015.
+In 2008, the Hospital Clínic in Barcelona introduced a protocol to help medical workers identify cases.
+In February 2015, Madrid hospitals adopted a similar working document.
 Hospital Clínic has found little scientific evidence to support this use and relies on the victims' stories to reach any conclusion.

 Although poisoning by scopolamine appears quite often in the media as an aid for raping, kidnapping, killing, or robbery, the effects of this drug and the way it is applied by criminals (transdermal injection, on playing cards and papers, etc.) are often exaggerated, especially skin exposure, as the dose that can be absorbed by the skin is too low to have any effect.
 Scopolamine transdermal patches must be used for hours to days.

 There are certain other aspects of the usage of scopolamine in crimes.
 Powdered scopolamine is referred to as "devil's breath".
-In popular media and television, it is portrayed as a method to brainwash or control people into being defrauded by their attackers; there is debate whether these claims are true.
-It is not verified if the powdered form is capable of inducing a suggestive state.
-The danger is real enough that in addition to the Overseas Security Advisory Council (OSAC) in 2012, the US Department of State, as well as the Government of Canada, published travel advisories warning travelers about the possibility of targeting.
-Criminals using Devil’s Breath often use attractive, young women to target men that they believe are wealthy.
-Nevertheless, the drug is known to produce loss of memory following exposure and sleepiness, similar to the effect of benzodiazepines or alcohol poisoning.
+In popular media and television, it is portrayed as a method to brainwash or control people into being defrauded by their attackers.
+There is debate whether these claims are true.